spectrocloud/librarium/docs/docs-content/getting-started/aws/scale-secure-cluster.md

 ## Import a Cluster Profile

 Palette provides three resource contexts.
-They make it easy to customize your environment to your organizational needs, as well as control the scope of your settings.
+They help you customize your environment to your organizational needs, as well as control the scope of your settings.

 | Context | Description                                                                              |